prashantkumar1190/ng7Material/README.md

-# Ng7Material
+# Angular Material

+This project is a blend of Material integration into Angular 7 app.
+It also, replicates my take on the folder structure for an angular app.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

 ## Development server